Cathedral school: Characteristics and development

 Cathedral schools were mostly oriented around the academic welfare of the nobility's children.
 Because it was intended to train them for careers in the church, girls were excluded from the schools.
 Later on, many lay students who were not necessarily interested in seeking a career in the church wanted to enroll.
 The demand arose for schools to teach government, state, and other Church affairs.
 The schools, (some notable ones dating back to the eighth and ninth centuries) accepted fewer than 100 students.
 Pupils had to demonstrate substantial intelligence and be able to handle a demanding academic course load.
 Considering that books were also expensive, students were in the practice of memorizing their teachers' lectures.
 Cathedral schools at this time were primarily run by a group of ministers and divided into two parts: Schola minor, which was intended for younger students, would later become elementary schools.
 Then there was the schola major, which taught older students.
 These would later become secondary schools.

 The subjects taught at cathedral schools ranged from literature to mathematics.
 These topics were called the seven liberal arts: grammar, astronomy, rhetoric (or speech), logic, arithmetic, geometry and music.
 In grammar classes, students were trained to read, write and speak Latin which was the universal language in Europe at the time.
 Astronomy was necessary for calculating dates and times.
 Rhetoric was a major component of a vocal education.
 Logic consisted of the criteria for sound or fallacious arguments, particularly in a theological context, and arithmetic served as the basis for quantitative reasoning.
 Students read stories and poems in Latin by authors such as Cicero and Virgil.
 Much as in the present day, cathedral schools were split into elementary and higher schools with different curricula.
-The elementary school curriculum was composed of reading, writing and psalmody, while the high school curriculum was trivium (grammar, rhetoric and dialect), the rest of the liberal arts, as well as scripture study and pastoral theology.
+The elementary school curriculum was composed of reading, writing and psalmody, while the high school curriculum was trivium (grammar, rhetoric and logic), the rest of the liberal arts, as well as scripture study and pastoral theology.